codatio/codat-docs/docs/supplier-enablement/get-started.md

 ## Use Supplier Enablement

 Before you can collect and analyze your SMB customer's data, you need to create a [company](../terms/company) that represents your customer in Codat.
-Your bank analyst or relationship manager can do so in the [Relationship Manager Portal](https://banking-ui.codat.io/).
+Your Bank Analyst or Relationship Manager can do so in the [Relationship Manager Portal](https://banking-ui.codat.io/).

 They will use this Portal to do the following: